airwallex/airwallex-payment-android/GUIDE.md

         })
 ```

-- Show Payment Flow, need to pass in a `paymentIntent` object.
-You can complete the entire payment process by calling this method, will return the PaymentIntent or AirwallexError through the callback method
+- Show Payment Flow, need to pass in a `PaymentIntent` object.
+You can complete the entire payment process by calling this method, will return the `PaymentIntent` or `Exception` through the callback method
 ```kotlin
     private val clientSecretProvider by lazy {
         ExampleClientSecretProvider()